Tim Ferriss

 Timothy Ferriss (born July 20, 1977) is an American entrepreneur, investor, author, podcaster, and lifestyle guru.
-He became well-known through his 4-Hour self-help book series—including The 4-Hour Work Week, The 4-Hour Body, and The 4-Hour Chef—that focused on lifestyle optimizations, but he has since reconsidered this approach.
+He is known for his 4-Hour self-help book series — including The 4-Hour Work Week, The 4-Hour Body, and The 4-Hour Chef — that focused on lifestyle optimizations, but he has since reconsidered this approach.
+He also supports scientific research into psychedelic treatments.

 Early life

-Ferriss grew up in East Hampton, New York.
-Throughout childhood, Ferriss experienced poor health, sparking an interest in self-improvement.
-After graduating from St. Paul's School, Ferriss matriculated at Princeton University, earning a B.A. in East Asian studies in 2000.
-His senior thesis was titled Acquisition of Japanese Kanji: Conventional Practice and Mnemonic Supplementation, under the supervision of Seiichi Makino.
-After graduating from Princeton, Ferriss worked in sales at a data storage company.
+Ferriss grew up in East Hampton, New York, and credits his poor health in childhood for sparking an interest in self-improvement.
+At age 15, he spent a year in Japan as an exchange student.
+He was a member of the wrestling team in high school.
+After graduating from St. Paul's School, he attended Princeton University, earning a B.A. in East Asian studies in 2000, then first worked in sales at a data storage company.

 Career

 In 2001, Ferriss founded BrainQUICKEN, an internet-based nutritional supplements business, while still employed at his prior job.
 He sold the company, then known as BodyQUICK, to a London-based private equity firm in 2010.
 He has stated that The 4-Hour Workweek was based on this period.